jc52766/playDartsTerminal/README.md

 - **Triples accuracy**: How often you hit triples when aiming for them [default: 10%]

 Simply press Enter to use the defaults, or enter your own percentages to customize the difficulty.

-### Realistic Miss Patterns
-When you miss your target, the game simulates realistic dart throws:
-- **Adjacent Segments**: Most likely to hit segments next to your target (e.g., aiming for 20 might hit 1 or 5)
-- **Same Segment Different Multiplier**: Might hit single 20 when aiming for triple 20
-- **Bulls Miss Logic**: When missing bulls, you either hit the other bull (close miss) or any random single 1-20 (complete miss of bull region)
-- **Complete Miss**: Only possible when aiming for regular doubles (narrow outer ring)

-### Dartboard Layout
-The dartboard segments in clockwise order: 20, 1, 18, 4, 13, 6, 10, 15, 2, 17, 3, 19, 7, 16, 8, 11, 14, 9, 12, 5

 ## Example Gameplay